-The working unit Educational Measurement deals with the measurement and analysis of psychological characteristics which are of particular importance for applied education research.
-This includes, most notably, questions regarding the measurement of latent (unobservable) characteristics, and research on psychological methods in large scale assessments.
+The working unit Educational Measurement focuses on the measurement and analysis of psychological characteristics.
+This includes, among others, the assessment of latent (unobservable) traits, particularly with computerized instruments in educational large-scale assessments.